 As you know, the format in which questions are answered can vary greatly.
 Due to this variation, it is extremely difficult to be able to correctly grab all questions and answers with 100% accuracy.
 Having said that, I am sure there is room for improvement.

 Who created this?

 My name is Brant Tedeschi, and I am an independent web developer and entrepreneur living in the greater NYC area.
 I am also a fellow Redditor.
 I have a passion for technology and the web.
 I currently run my own company called FantasySP.
-If you like fantasy sports and enjoy winning, then you may want to give it a look.
+If you like fantasy sports and looking for an edge, then give it a look.